32blit/32blit-sdk/docs/contributing.md

 cd into that new folder, ie cd 32blit-beta.

-Here enter the following commads, with your info:
+Here enter the following commands, with your info:

  git config --global user.name "Your Name"

  git config --global user.email "your@email.com"

-Replace the values inside the quotes with your name and email address, this is to identify who made the canges and how to contact you, it's not your github account info.
+Replace the values inside the quotes with your name and email address, this is to identify who made the changes and how to contact you, it's not your github account info.

 [more detailed info here..](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)